biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/cosmos-ledger-keplr.md

 # Ledger through Keplr Wallet Transaction

-On this page, we are going to have a look at the implementation for Injective when your users are using a Ledger device through the Keplr wallet.
+On this page, we are going to have a look at the implementation for Biyaliquid when your users are using a Ledger device through the Keplr wallet.

-As explained before, Injective uses a different derivation curve from the rest of the Cosmos chains which means that the users have to use the Ethereum app (for now) to interact with Injective.
+As explained before, Biyaliquid uses a different derivation curve from the rest of the Cosmos chains which means that the users have to use the Ethereum app (for now) to interact with Biyaliquid.

-The easiest way all of the edge cases covered and a full out-of-the-box solution for all of the supported wallets on Injective I suggest you have a look at the [MsgBroadcaster + WalletStrategy ](./msgbroadcaster.md#msgbroadcaster-+-wallet-strategy)abstraction.
+The easiest way all of the edge cases covered and a full out-of-the-box solution for all of the supported wallets on Biyaliquid I suggest you have a look at the [MsgBroadcaster + WalletStrategy ](./msgbroadcaster.md#msgbroadcaster-+-wallet-strategy)abstraction.
 If you want to do your own implementation, let's go through the code example together.

 ## Overview